 Grady Memorial Hospital/Emory University, Atlanta, Georgia

 The Department of Surgery of Emory University at Grady Memorial Hospital, Atlanta, Georgia, is actively seeking a qualified candidate at the PGY6 level (by July 2019 and graduate of a general surgery residency) for a burn fellowship position in an American Burn Association verified Adult and Pediatric Burn Unit at Grady Memorial Hospital.
 This is a non-ACGME fellowship position overseen by Walter Ingram MD, Medical Director of the Burn Unit at GMH and Emory Associate Professor of Surgery.
-In addition to the Director, two other burn surgeons, Juvonda Hodge MD and Rachael Williams MD MHS participate actively in clinical and academic work in the burn unit.
-Fellows have a rich clinical and research experience and are generously supported with funds for conference attendance and travel.
+In addition to the Director, Juvonda Hodge MD, Associate Director, participates actively in clinical and academic work in the burn unit.
+Fellows have a rich clinical and research experience and are generously supported with funds for conference attendance.

 Responsibilities include supervision of a multidisciplinary team along with integral involvement with ICU rounds and the operating room.
 There are extraordinary opportunities for clinical research based on patient volumes and acuity.
 The ideal candidate should have a background or strong interest in clinical research (candidates with MPH, MSc or similar degree are very welcome to apply).
 Individual consideration may be given for an additional year of surgical critical care to qualify for ABS SCC board certification.
 Candidates should submit their curriculum vitae, personal statement, 3 letters of recommendation, and ABSITE and USMLE scores via email to the following:

 69 Jesse Hill Jr. Dr. SE Room 303

 Phone: 404-251-8741 Fax: 404-523-3931